deadlyvipers/dojo_rules/introduction.md

 My name is Bharath and I like functional programming.
-My favorite code school path is `git`.
+My favorite code school path is Electives.